Jonesboro, Louisiana: Government

 The city has a mayor-council form of government; all persons are elected.
 Independent Dr. James Spoke Harris was inaugurated on December 31, 2022.
 Democrat James E. Bradford was inaugurated on December 29, 2014.

 The previous mayor, Leslie Cornell Thompson, was suspended from office in September 2013 after being convicted of malfeasance in office.
 As of 2013, Jonesboro had not had a budget since 2008.
 His wife, Yoshi Chambers Thompson, was initially appointed by the city council to succeed him as interim mayor.
 Her legitimacy was questioned by Kenneth David Folden, the fiscal administrator appointed by the state the day after Thompson's conviction to bring city finances back into order.
 Tammy Sheridan Lee, the Monroe city judge who administered the oath to Yoshi Thompson, has withdrawn the authorization.
 Louisiana Attorney General Buddy Caldwell is reviewing the legality of the situation.

 Meanwhile, Judge James Cecil "Jimmy" Teat of the Louisiana 2nd Judicial District Court in Jonesboro ruled that Thompson had violated the conditions of his bond through continued interference in municipal business.
 Judge Teat ordered Thompson to be incarcerated in the Jackson Parish Correctional Center until his sentencing on the malfeasance charges.

-A Democrat, Thompson had been elected mayor on October 2, 2010, with 82votes 4 (57.6 percent) to the Republican candidate, Freddie Brown's, 607 (42.4 percent).
+A Democrat, Thompson had been elected mayor on October 2, 2010, with 824 vote (57.6 percent) to the Republican candidate, Freddie Brown's, 607 (42.4 percent).

 On October 17, 2013, based on the conviction of malfeasance, Judge Teat sentenced Mayor Thompson to six years of hard labor, large fines, $51,000 in restitution to the city of Jonesboro, five years' suspended sentence, and five years of supervised probation.
 Thompson will remain incarcerated pending appeal.

 In the runoff election for mayor held on December 8, 2018, Thompson unseated Bradford.